tparchman/F21_BIOL792_coursepage/week8_python3/python_3_primer.md

 Strings can be written using just a variable name, but Python doesnt like lists

     OUT4.write(Name + "\n")

+For appending to an already existing file, we use option with the "a"

+    OUTa = open("existing_file.txt", "a")
+    OUTa.write("%d\n" % (VarName)) # will write to end of already existing file

 Finally, note that you can control output with `print` as well by using unix redirect (`>`), if you only need to send output to one file.

     $ python myscript.py > output.txt

 ## III.
-Closing file connections
+Closing files

-It may take some experience before you realize that closing file connections when you are done with them is good form.
-While learning and writing straightforward scripts, you may not encounter problems when you fail to close file handles, but that will change as you ramp up what you are doing.
+It may take some experience before you realize that closing files  when you are done with them is good form.
+While learning and writing straightforward scripts, you may not encounter problems when you fail to close files, but that will change as you ramp up what you are doing.
 Nonetheless, get in the habit of doing this now, and try not to forget.
 It is simple using the `.close()` function.
 While you are learning python, you will commonly want to these commands towards the end of your scripts.

     IN.close()
     OUT.close()